tomchadwin/tom.chadw.in/_posts/2019-10-30-qgis2webTheStorySoFar.md

 Mapbox GL JS excels at rendering vector tiles, and has many other key advantages over Leaflet and OpenLayers.
 However, it should not be used indiscrimiately, as the other two libraries still have their advantages.
-In addition, the currently implemented feature-set for Mapbox GL JS is much, much smaller than that implemented for Leaflet or OpenLayers.
+In addition, the currently implemented feature-set for Mapbox GL JS in qgis2web is much, much smaller than that implemented for Leaflet or OpenLayers.
 This will improve over time, but is unlikely to be quick.
 I hope to write a separate piece investigating the core differences between the three libraries, but that's a job for another day.

 Huge thanks are due once again to Victor Olaya, who has developed bridge-style at GeoCat.
 It does all the style conversion work, and I can see qgis2web